john-p-knapp/food-exp/recipes/baked_tomato_sauce.md

 ### Directions:
 1. Adjust oven rack to lower position and preheat oven to 300F (165C).
 2. Place **112 oz whole peeled tomatoes** in a large bowl.
 Using your hands, crush the tomatoes by squeezing them in your fingers until pieces no larger than 1/2-inch remain.
-Transfer 3 cups of crushed tomatoes to a sealed container and reserve in the refrigerator until step 4.
+Transfer 3 cups of crushed tomatoes to a sealed container and reserve in the refrigerator.
 3. Heat **0.25 cup extra-virgin olive oil** and **4 tbl butter** over medium heat in a large Dutch oven until butter is melted.
 Add **8 cloves garlic** , minced and cook, stirring, until softened and fragrant but not browned, about 2 minutes.
 4. Add **1 tsp red pepper flakes** and **1 tbl dried oregano** and cook, stirring, until fragrant, about 1 minute.
 5. Add tomatoes, **1 medium carrot** cut into large chunks, **1 medium onion** split in half, and **1 large stem fresh basil** .
 Stir to combine.
 Season lightly with salt and pepper.
 Bring to a simmer over high heat.